nicklockwood/SwiftFormat/README.md

 Known issues
 ---------------

+* When using the `--self remove` option, the `redundantSelf` rule will remove references to `self` in autoclosure arguments, which may change the meaning of the code, or cause it not to compile.
+Currently, the only workaround is to use `--disable redundantSelf` to disable the rule for any affected files.
+If you are using the `--self insert` option then this is not an issue.

 * The `--self insert` option can only recognize locally declared member variables, not ones inherited from superclasses or extensions, so it cannot insert missing `self` references for those.
 Note that the reverse is not true: `--self remove` should remove *all* redundant `self` references.

 * The `trailingClosures` rule will sometimes generate ambiguous code that breaks your program.
 For this reason, the rule is disabled by default.
-It is recommended that you apply this rule manually and review the changes, rather than including it in an automatic formatting process.
+It is recommended that you apply this rule manually and review the changes, rather than including it in an automated formatting process.

 * Under rare circumstances, SwiftFormat may misinterpret a generic type followed by an `=` sign as a pair of `<` and `>=` expressions.
 For example, the following case would be handled incorrectly: